 - Campus Info

-The chapel program is an important part of Moody Bible Institute—Spokane's educational experience.
+The chapel program is an important part of Moody Bible Institute in Spokane's educational experience.
 Chapel seeks to enhance Christian life and character by encouraging the discipline of corporate worship and addressing issues related to Christian living.
-Chapel also serves as a strategic time during which community is developed on campus.
-Students, staff and faculty also have the opportunity to influence chapel by serving on the Chapel Committee.
+It also serves as a strategic time to develop campus community.
+Students, staff, and faculty have the opportunity to influence chapel by serving on the Chapel Committee.

 Student Services facilitates Chapel at the Spokane campus three days per week, except on holidays or during the final week of the academic semester.
 They also offer chapel four days per week at the Advanced Training Hangar for Moody Aviation students in years 2–5.

 Practical Christian Ministry is an integral part of the education process at Moody.
 Students contribute 18,750 service hours per semester into the greater Spokane community.
 80 percent of our students serve within the context of a local church while 20 percent serve in non-profits such as World Relief, Salvation Army, Union Gospel Rescue Mission, Life Services, and multiple mentoring programs in local public schools.

 Upon graduation, many students express the experience of PCM and internships added a natural dimension for them to work out what they learned in the classroom environment.
 As a Moody student you will have every opportunity to get intentional, practical experience from practitioners who love to work with students.

 An extension of the undergraduate curriculum, the annual Mission Conference reflects a core value of Moody Bible Institute: missions.
 In partnership with local and national mission agencies, the conference provides an opportunity to learn about global work of God, to worship God through prayer, teaching and preaching, and to contemplate the roles of missions in the life of every Christian.